Crowne Plaza Hotel Times Square Manhattan

 Overheard: “Which conference are you with?”

-Rooms: The room we saw was surprisingly quiet given the lobby’s riot of noise and color.
+Rooms: The room I saw was surprisingly quiet given the lobby’s riot of noise and color.
 True, it was on the 37th floor.
 It had a conventional chain hotel layout, with a short entry hall opposite the freshly appointed white bathroom, and a large sleeping area with two full beds, a big desk with a leather swivel chair by the window and an ample wing chair in blue and gold stripe.
 The beds (rooms have either kings or two doubles, no queens) had the requisite rectangular headboard (white tufting framed in wood in this instance), white sheets with a folded blue coverlet at the foot and a cool blue mid-century-mod-patterned carpet.

 Detail: Hallways look like a sunrise with yellow walls, sunburst mirrors and wildly patterned carpeting in blue and gold.

 Food and drink: The lobby bar, on the second floor, is rarely empty and has a Times Square vibe thanks to floor-to-ceiling windows overlooking a color-drenched forest of buildings and billboards.
 The nearby window-lined restaurant, in contrast, is contemporary and cool, with white banquettes, blue cornice lighting and lacquered wood tables lit by votives.
-We supped on a salmon burger nicely presented on a square white plate and accompanied by excellent oven-roasted potatoes, a generous cup of guacamole and – yuck! – a dollop of mayo atop the burger (we prefer our fat on the side, please).
+I supped on a salmon burger nicely presented on a square white plate and accompanied by excellent oven-roasted potatoes, a generous cup of guacamole and – yuck! – a dollop of mayo atop the burger (I prefer my fat on the side, please).
 Coffee came in a large French press pot that while attractive had more plastic than metal for our tastes.

 Amenities: A branch of the New York Sports Club is on the premises, housing a full gym and pool, available for $10 a day, free to Priority Club members.
 (Note to lap swimmers: just one lane is roped off and the waters get crowded.)
 For security purposes, elevators won’t ascend without a room key card.
 WiFi ($19.95 a day).
 Pets under 25 lbs. allowed, $25 a day.